BASIC course episode 9: MSX BASIC

 We draw a circle, calculate area and circumference, with MSX BASIC

-The program we analyze allows you to immediately understand the enormous capabilities of MSX BASIC.
-With very few commands, we draw a circle on the monitor and calculate the area and perimeter.
+The program that we analyze allows you to immediately understand the enormous abilities of the EMS Basic.
+With very few commands, trace a circle to the monitor and calculate the area and the perimeter.

 BASIC course, Basic program listing, circle drawing, area, circumference